Amber Rose Picks Sides In Bernice Burgos Side Chick Drama As T.I. And Tiny Harris Head For Divorce

-T.I. and Tiny Harris’ divorce drama has been heating up as Tiny and the alleged side chick Bernice Burgos go at each others’ throats on social media prompting Amber Rose to pick a side and offer up some advice.
+T.I. and Tiny Harris’ divorce drama has been heating up as Tiny and the alleged “side chick,” Bernice Burgos, go at each others’ throats on social media, prompting Amber Rose to pick a side and offer up some advice.
 It’s not clear exactly why Amber Rose decided to discuss T.I. and Tiny’s divorce, considering that she wasn’t caught up in it.
-It turns out that Amber has an opinion about T.I.’s reported involvement with Bernice Burgos that has since turned into a well-publicized feud between Tiny and Bernice.
+It turns out that Amber has an opinion about T.I.’s reported involvement with Bernice Burgos, that has since turned into a well-publicized feud between Tiny and Bernice.

 Amber wants to know where is T.I.?
-While Tiny Harris and Bernice Burgos attempt to rip each other to shreds on Twitter and Instagram, no one is pointing fingers at T.I. for stepping out on his wife which, if true, is the catalyst for all this chaos to begin with.
+While Tiny Harris and Bernice Burgos attempt to rip each other to shreds on Twitter and Instagram, no one is pointing fingers at T.I. for stepping out on his wife, which, if true, is the catalyst for all this chaos to begin with.

 According to SOHH, Amber Rose was asked to weigh in on the Bernice Burgos drama that just doesn’t seem to go away.
-Here is what she said:

 “My thing is nobody is saying anything about T.I., everybody is saying everything about Bernice but really nobody knows anything.
 No one knows facts.
 So, that’s what makes me so frustrated that immediately you go towards the woman.
 It’s all her fault, she did it, she’s the one that seduced him when really it’s a mutual thing.
 Right?
 It takes two to tango.
 She’s saying that she’s not doing it.
 I don’t know what he’s saying.
 Tiny’s probably just upset because that’s her husband.
 I get it.
 It’s a big ol’ mess and I just feel like as women we need to stick together.
 There’s an easier way to get this done.
 Tiny, call her, have a mature conversation and figure out what the hell it is.”